Migration and borders, humanitarianism, securitization, kinship and family, East Africa, the Horn of Africa, North America

 Sophia Balakian is a sociocultural anthropologist.
 Prior to coming to George Mason, Balakian was an Academy Scholar at Harvard’s Academy for International and Area Studies, and taught in the African Studies program at Penn State University.

 Balakian’s new research project investigates the ways in which people originally from east Africa navigate U.S. policies and practices around caregiving, especially childcare.
 How do people re-imagine what constitutes good care in a radically new social and economic environment?
-How do their practices, struggles, and observations invite critiques of a society that has disinvested in the infrastructure of caring for its youngest members and supporting their guardians?
+How do their practices, struggles, and observations invite critical reflection on U.S. capitalism and the disinvestment in infrastructures of childcare?

 Balakian has published in the journals Anthropologica and African Studies Review, and in the edited volume, Global Perspectives on the United States.

 2020 “Navigating Patchwork Governance: Somalis in Kenya, National Security, and Refugee Resettlement.”
 African Studies Review 63(1):43-64.

 2019 Balakian, Sophia and Virginia Dominguez.
 “The Promise and The Lost City of Z: Diasporas, Cinematic Imperialism, and Commercial Films.”
 Anthropologica 61(1):150-61.

 2016 “‘Money Is Your Government’: Refugees, Mobility, and Unstable Documents in Kenya’s Operation Usalama Watch.”
 African Studies Review 59(2):87-111.

 2016 Charlotte W. Newcombe Doctoral Dissertation Fellowship (declined),

 2013 Dissertation Fieldwork Grant,